Chapter 6

 They are God's personal, loving attention to your life.

-Keep in mind that the Lord’s paramount goal is to change you into
+Keep in mind that the Lord’s paramount goal is to change you

-about the transformation you need.
-He knows each of us and
+order to bring about the transformation you need.
+He knows

-carefully designs each of our training programs to fit us perfectly.
+each of us and carefully designs each of our training programs to

+fit us perfectly.
 He knows our level of maturity.

-This Sanctification Process Can Feel
+This Sanctification Process Can

-Grievous
+Feel Grievous

 Now no chastening seems to be joyful for the present, but

-grievous; nevertheless afterward it yields the peaceable fruit of
+grievous; nevertheless afterward it yields the peaceable fruit

-12:11).
+(Hebrews 12:11).

-Unfortunately, this process of being changed into His image is very
+Unfortunately, this process of being changed into His image is

-are not properly disciplined by their parents.
+children who are not properly disciplined by their parents.

 Old Testament Examples